 3) Face Mask and Chill

-Last night, John had to go out, so I ordered a pizza, opened a box of wine, put a bendy straw in my glass and then kicked back on the couch with a sheet mask on my face.
+Last night, I ordered a pizza, opened a box of wine, put a bendy straw in my glass and then kicked back on the couch with a sheet mask on my face.
 Ladies, you're going to need moisture after all that crying.
 Hydrate!
 This is my favorite sheet mask.
 It's $7 at Sephora, but there's all these $1 sheet masks at Walgreens, too.
 I got you, ladies on a budget.

 4) OG Communication